sneakerhax/Posts/posts/Red_Team_Interview_Process.md

 # Red Team Hiring Process

 Red Teaming is a skill that, in many cases, requires you to know about multiple technical domains.
 Because Red Teaming requires many areas of technical expertise, it can lead to being asked a wide range of questions during an interview process.
 Additionally, it's essential to understand that many roles exist on a Red Team, including Operator, Infrastructure, Tool developer, C2 developer, exploit developer, and many others.
-Meeting Red Teamers with Developer or Operations (System Administrator) backgrounds is also common.
+Meeting Red Teamers with Developer or Operations (System Administrator) backgrounds is common.
 With all that said, below is a list of questions and hands-on exercises I've experienced during the Red Team interview process.

 ## Hands-on exercises